Barry Horne (activist): October 1998: 68 days

 Keith Mann writes that, this time, Horne found the hunger strike tougher going, perhaps because of the physical damage from the first two.
 He was in D Wing in Full Sutton prison to begin with, then was moved to the hospital wing on day 10 without food, where he was reportedly placed in the "hunger strike cell" with no toilet or sink and with just a cardboard chair and cardboard table.
 He was moved to a regular cell after pressure from supporters.
-He was read the Last Rites on day 43, having lost 25 percent of his body fat.
+He was read the Last Rites on day 43, having lost 25 per cent of his body fat.

 The Labour government publicly refused to give in to what it called blackmail, and said it would not negotiate with Horne or his supporters, but privately, it held talks with them.
-Horne's MP, Tony Clarke, visited Horne in prison on 12 November to negotiate another meeting between Horne's supporters and the Home Office, which took place on 19 November 44 days into the strike.
+Horne's MP, Tony Clarke, visited Horne in prison on 12 November to negotiate another meeting between Horne's supporters and the Home Office, which took place on 19 November, 44 days into the strike.
 After the meeting, Horne released a statement saying there was nothing new on offer, and that his hunger strike would continue.
 He then reduced his demands to asking for a Royal Commission on animal testing, which the Labour Party had indicated that it would hold if elected.

-On day 46, he was moved to York General Hospital, suffering from dehydration after having spent the week vomiting.
+On day 46, he was moved to York Hospital, suffering from dehydration after having spent the week vomiting.
 By day 52, he was reportedly in severe pain, was finding it hard to see, and was danger of falling into a coma.
 According to Mann, his supporters were bringing him tape recordings of the talks with the government, which he was having difficulty concentrating on.
 Mann writes that Horne decided to take some orange juice and sweet tea for three days, in order to stave off the coma so that he could understand the negotiations.
 This later caused the media to refer to the hunger strike as a fraud.